 Qualifications: Given the multidisciplinary nature of the project and MALAS program, we will consider graduates from any undergraduate program that can clearly articulate why they want to pursue research and training in this area.
 However, applicants with prior course work in relevant fields (e.g., scientometrics, library science, information science, gender studies, public policy, sociology, anthropology) are especially encouraged to apply.
-Quantitative skills, such as a coursework in statistics, experience with social network analysis, and the ability to manipulation and analyze data using R or Python are also highly desired.
+Quantitative skills, such as a coursework in statistics, experience with social network analysis, and the ability to manipulation and analyze data using R, or a willingness to learn them, are also highly desired.

 Application Process: Please contact us as soon as possible if you are interested in this opportunity.
 Review the MALAS program [overview, information sheet, requirements and application information] and some of our prior publications [link], then send an email to Dr. Emilio Bruna (firstname.lastname@example.org) with the following information: